-[□]Yes [X] No Is the RPF requesting a waiver of required marking?
-If YES, provide directions explaining how the LTO will determine what trees shall be harvested or retained: If more than one silvicultural method or group selection is used, provide instructions to the LTO identifying how boundaries of the different methods or groups have been identified:

-- -VR unit will be differentiated from the Selection unit using Silviculture (green glo) with orange highlighter flagging. - -The STA units are flagged with STZ (orange and white stripe) and pink highlighter flagging. -The WLPZ selection areas are flagged with WLPZ (blue and white stipe) and orange highlighter flagging.
+[□]Yes [ X ] No Is the RPF requesting a waiver of required marking?
+If YES, provide directions explaining how the LTO will determine what trees shall be harvested or retained: If more than one silvicultural method or group selection is used, provide instructions to the LTO identifying how boundaries of the different methods or groups have been identified: -VR unit will be differentiated from the Selection unit using Silviculture (green glo) with orange highlighter flagging. -The STA units are flagged with STZ (orange and white stripe) and pink highlighter flagging. -The WLPZ selection areas are flagged with WLPZ (blue and white stipe) and orange highlighter flagging.

-e.
-FORE ST PRODUCTS TO BE HARVESTED:
+.
+FURE ST PRODUCTS TO BE I HARVESTED:

-[X] Saw Logs [X] Poles [X] Clean Chips
+[X] Saw Logs [ X ] Poles [X] Clean Chips

-[X] Peeler Logs [X] Split Wood Products [X] Firewood
+[ X ] Peeler Logs [X] Split Wood Products [ X ] Firewood

-[X] Fuel Wood [X] Fuel chips [[]] Other
+[ X ] Fuel Wood [ X ] Fuel chips [[]] Other V

-[X] Burl Wood 4
+[ X ] Burl Wood

 f.
-GROUP B SPECIES MANAGEMENT 1.[X]Yes [□] No Are group B species proposed for management?
-2. [X] Yes [□]No Are group B or non-indigenous A species to be used to meet stocking standards?
+GROUP B SPECIES MANAGEMENT 1.[ X ]Yes [□] No Are group B species proposed for management?
+2.[ ]] Yes [X]No Are group B or non-indigenous A species to be used to meet stocking standards?
 3.[X]Yes [□] No Will group B species need to be reduced to maintain relative site occupancy of group A species?
-If any answer is YES, list the species, describe treatment, and provide LTO felling and slash treatment guidance.
+If any answer is YES , list the species, describe treatment, and provide LTO felling and slash treatment guidance.
 See table below

-TABLE FOR LTO TREATMENT GROUP B SPECIES MANAGEMENT Species Treatment Method Felling Instruction Slash Treatment Instructions Tanoak and Hardwoods may be managed in accordance with 14 CCR 912.7(d), There are no fire protection zones Pacific prior to the final completion of time associated with the project area.
-Madrone reduced through mechanical, physical, or chemical means.
-If postharvest conditions warrant the application of an herbicide(s), a license Pest Control Advisory (PCA) will be consulted to provide site- specific prescriptions(s) at the time of application.
-Herbicide used shall be conducted under the guidelines established by the Department of Pesticide Regulations.
+TABLE FOR LTO TREATMENT GROUP B SPECIES MANAGEMENT Species Treatment Method Felling Instruction Slash Treatment Instructions Tanoak and Pacific Hardwoods may be managed in ac prior to the final completion of tin ccordance with 14 CCR 912.7 (d), aber operations.
+Hardwoods may be Slash Treatment along the property line shall adhere to the prescription Madrone reduced through mechanical, phys postharvest conditions warrant the ical, or chemical means.
+If described in Section II, Item 30. license Pest Control Advisory (PC CA) will be consulted to provide site- e of application.
+Herbicide used shall 6 be conducted under the guidelines Pesticide Regulations. established by the Department of

-1. [X] Yes [□] No Are follow-up treatments expected to maintain relative site occupancy of group A species?
+1. [ X ] Yes [□] No Are follow-up treatments expected to maintain relative site occupancy of group A species?
 [X] Manual Treatments - Describe: 12" DHB and smaller tanoak may be removed, cut and knocked down by equipment to release conifer during or post operations as necessary to maintain conifer site occupancy.
-Hand crews may manually cut, lop, and scatter, tanoak to reduce stocking of hardwood and maintain conifer site occupancy.
+Hand crews may manually cut, lop, and scatter, tanoak to reduce stocking of hardwood and maintain conifer site 1 occupancy.
 Planting of conifer will also increase the relative site occupancy of Group A to Group B species.
-[X] Herbicide Treatments - Describe: A PCA will make recommendations for treating hardwood with herbicide with limiting diameter to 16" DBH maximum tree size for treatment and concentrating on tanoak species.
+[X] Herbicide Treatments Describe: A PCA will make recommendations for treating hardwood with herbicide with limiting diameter to 16" DBH maximum tree size for treatment and concentrating on tanoak species.
 Retain madrone, live oak, and all deciduous species.
 A Licensed Pesticide Operator will conduct the herbicide treatment.
-[X] Both $\sim 10^{1}$ If YES who will be responsible?
-2.[X]Yes [□] No Will a Licensed Pest Control Advisor be involved in the process?
-If YES explain when an advisor will be needed: If postharvest conditions warrant the application of an herbicide(s), a license Pest Control Advisory (PCA) will The state of the s be consulted to provide site-specific prescriptions(s) at the time of application.
+[X] Both If YES who will be responsible?
+2.[ X ]Yes [□] No Will a Licensed Pest Control Advisor be involved in the process?
+57 If YES explain when an advisor will be needed: If postharvest conditions warrant the application of an herbicide(s), a license Pest Control Advisory (PCA) will be consulted to provide site-specific prescriptions(s) at the time of application.
 Herbicide used shall be conducted under the guidelines established by the Department of Pesticide Regulations.